-It doesn’t take much water for mosquitoes to adequately lay their eggs.
+It doesn’t take much water for mosquitoes to lay their eggs.
 By eliminating standing water on your property, you can lessen the likelihood that mosquito populations will thrive on your property.

-With the recently confirmed cases of West Nile virus in sentinel chicken flocks around the greater Palm Beach County area, it is crucial that you contact us at Native Pest Management today to schedule a treatment of your property from our team of experienced mosquito exterminators.
+With the recently confirmed cases of West Nile virus in sentinel chicken flocks around the greater Palm Beach County area, it is crucial that you contact us at Native Pest Management today to schedule a free inspection of your property from our team of mosquito control experts.